db4rr/db4rr.github.io/README.md

-# Hi, this is Daniel.
+# Hi, this is Daniel
 Nice to have you around here.

 I'm mainly using this repo to host some [reveal.js](https://github.com/hakimel/reveal.js)  presentations.